Tonylaats/Nuzlocke-Progress/Progress.md

 **Turffield**
 * Beat the gym using Boenni and Wurmpie.
 * Boenni became lvl 23.
-Wurmpie became lvl 22.
+* Wurmpie became lvl 22.

+## Day 3 (8-3-2021)
 **Route 5**
 * Caught a Dewpider at lvl 17 and named it 'Sphydero'.
-Became lvl
+Became lvl 23.
+Evolved into Araquanid.
+* Boenni, Potplantje and Klonkie became lvl 24.
+* Steen, Sphydero, Fogel and Wumrpie became lvl 23.
-*
+* Shaun became lvl 18.

+### Day 4 ()